uwescience/query-workload-analysis/README.md

 You should be able to run `qwla --help`.

 ## Views/ copies
-Please skip these instructions if you are only insterested in SQLShare workload analysis.
+Please skip these instructions if you are only interested in SQLShare workload analysis.

 To speed up analysis, a few views should be created.
 Since postgres <9.3 does not support materialized views, we can also make copies.